buksmr/coorporative/readme.md

 * Tax Rates
 * System Settings

 <p>There are  few main modules and several submodules.
-In <b>#Dashboard</b> it shows the graph and record for invoice and quotes.
-And make use of our website, you can also generate the invoice freely without login <b>#Generate free</b>.
+In <b>#Dashboard</b> it shows all loans, contributions and purchases at a glance
 </p>

 ## Node_Module